News & events

 news image

-Event organiser Niki Galvin, the Academy's Engagement Officer, said: “I would personally like to say a huge thank you to everyone who attended and supported this year’s event.
-Yes, it’s hard work but the buzz and the atmosphere, and the opportunity it gives our colleagues and students, puts the biggest smile on my face.”
+Event organiser Niki Galvin, the Academy's Engagement Officer, said: “I would like to say a huge thank you to everyone who attended and supported, these events take time and hard work to organize but the excitement, atmosphere and the opportunity it gives our colleagues and students makes it all worthwhile"

 image for the text